DJLevel3/Hilligoss-CPP/README.md

 `cl /EHsc hilligoss-nnsts-512.cpp`

-To run on Linux or MacOS:
+To run on Linux or MacOS (make sure process.sh and processall.sh have the executable bit set with `chmod +x ./*.sh`):

 `./processall galleria.mp4`